 Therapy That Works To Empower You

 Seeking mental health therapy that will help you be more effective in coping with the challenges in your life?
-Engage in an empowering counseling relationship without having to endure the frustrating waiting period (I am usually able to see clients within 3-6 days of the initial contact).
+Engage in an empowering counseling relationship without having to endure the frustrating waiting period (I am usually able to see clients within one week of the initial contact).
 Learn practical tools for coping with Depression, Trauma, Anger, Grief, Guilt, and Anxiety, and/or other relevant issues as they emerge.
 I offer affordable, sliding scale therapy in downtown Eugene.
 If you have endured an emotional, physical, or sexual trauma, you can find more information about coping with trauma on this page.
 I work with many trauma survivors and would be happy to talk with you about this.

 I'm so glad you chose to visit my site.
 This website provides tools and resources to help you with a wide variety of mental health issues and life challenges.
 Furthermore, I will elaborate on how I can be a helpful resource to you or your business via counseling or consulting.

 To get a better sense of me, feel free to check out this 3 minute YouTube video in which I share my thoughts on the counseling experience and how I see myself as a helping professional.

 No doubt you are looking for someone who